Mercury in fish: Controlling output of mercury pollution sources

-The U.S. Geological Survey projects that in the next several decades there will be a 50 percent increase in mercury levels.
-The study also shows that the increases are connected through industrial emissions and are not natural as previously thought.However, by decreasing emissions from industrial plants, the possibility of decreasing the high level of mercury remains plausible.
+The U.S. Geological Survey (USGS) projects that in the next several decades there will be a 50 percent increase in mercury levels.
+The study also shows that the increases are connected through industrial emissions and are not natural as previously thought.
+However, by decreasing emissions from industrial plants, the possibility of decreasing the high level of mercury remains plausible.
 Several nations are currently implementing systems that will detect and therefore later be able to control the output of mercury into the atmosphere.
 Air pollution control devices (APCDs) have been implemented in South Korea as the government is starting to take inventory of mercury sources.
 Mercury pollution can also be removed by electrostatic precipitators (ESPs).
 Bag-based filters are also used in factories that may contribute mercury to the environment.
 Flue-gas desulfurization, normally used to eliminate sulfur dioxide, can also be used in conjunction with APCDs to remove additional mercury before exhausts are released into the environment.
 Even so, countries such as South Korea have only begun to use inventories of mercury sources, calling into question how fast anti-mercury measures will be put into factories.